 11 Reasons Why Dropshipping Is A Bad Idea In 2023:

 But there are other reasons why the business model is a bad idea.
-We've uncovered crucial issues with the model, and listed below are eleven reasons why a drop shipping business is a bad idea in 2023.
-So let's check it out:
+We've uncovered crucial issues with the model, and listed below are eleven reasons why a drop shipping business or even a high ticket dropshipping store is a bad idea in 2023.

 1. A Shift In Consumer Spending